chrislevn/dockerfile-practices/README.md

 RUN apt-get update && apt-get install -y curl
 ```

-More on ENTRYPOINT:
+More on `ENTRYPOINT`:
-In Docker, the ENTRYPOINT instruction is used in a Dockerfile to specify the primary command that should be run when a container is started from the image.
+In Docker, the `ENTRYPOINT` instruction is used in a Dockerfile to specify the primary command that should be run when a container is started from the image.
 It sets the executable that will be invoked by default when the container is run as an executable.

 Shell form: